Anvesh271299/VSD-physical-design/README.md

     + Hold timing analysis using real clock

 5. **DAY 5 Final steps for RTL2GDS**
+  **1. Maze Routing - Lee's Algorithm**

+  It is a very popular algorithm in physical design - Routing stage.
+It starts by creating a routing   grid.
+So, according to this algorithm we have a Source "S" and a target "T" and we need to find a     path from S to T which is shortest and has the least number of bends.
+So starting from the cell       wherein we have our S , the adjacent cells ( except the diagonal one's) are numbered in an increasing   order to reach the T cell.

+  **2. DRC - Design Rule Checks**

+  It comprises of various design constraints that have to be adhered to inorder to avoid DRC failure.

+* Wire Width - Width of the Wire
+* Wire pitch - Spacing between the centres of two wires
+* Wire Spacing - Spacing between two wires
+* Via Width
+* Via Spacing

+An example of a DRC violation is *Signal Short* and to the easiest and the cheapest way to prevent this from occuring is to use change metal layers.
   * SKILL 1- Routing and design rule check(DRC)
     + Introduction to maze routing
     + Lee's algoritm conclusion